School shark: Behaviour

 The school shark is a migratory species.
 Animals tagged in the United Kingdom have been recovered in the Azores, the Canary Islands, and Iceland.
 Tagged individuals in Australia have travelled distances of 1200 km along the coast and others have turned up in New Zealand.

 The school shark feeds primarily on fish.
 Examination of stomach contents of fish caught off California showed that they were opportunistic feeders, consuming whatever fish were most available.
 Their diet was predominantly sardines, midshipmen, flatfish, rockfish, and squid.
 Feeding is done both in open water and near the seabed as sardines and squid are pelagic animals, while the remainder are benthic species.
 Uniquely, school sharks appear to show a special preference for barracudas, with barracudas forming a significant component of the diet of reef-dwelling school sharks.
 A fossil specimen of the closely related species G. cuvieri also contains the remains of a barracuda (Sphyraena bolcensis) in its stomach, suggesting that this predator-prey relationship between Galeorhinus and Sphyraena has lasted for at least 50 million years.

 The school shark is ovoviviparous; its eggs are fertilised internally and remain in the uterus where the developing foetus feeds on the large yolk sac.
 Males become mature at a length around 135 cm and females around 150 cm.
+The age at which they reach maturity is 8-13 years old for males, and 11-18 years old for females.
 The gestation period is about one year and the number of developing pups carried varies with the size of the mother, averaging between about 28 and 38.
 Pups in the same litter may have different sires, possibly because females are able to store sperm for a long time after mating.
 The females have traditional "pupping" areas in sheltered bays and estuaries where the young are born.
 The juvenile fish remain in these nursery areas when the adults move off to deeper waters.